How to Make Wafer Paper

 • Towels

-Mix wood ashes with water in a big pot.
-Fill the big pot with enough water to cover the ash.
+Fill the pot with enough water to cover the ash and mix in the wood ashes.
 Place the mixture on the stove and boil it for 30 minutes.
 Sit the pot in a safe place to steep overnight.
-Chop or shred the bamboo leaves into very small pieces (as if you're chopping herb leaves for a soup), and set them aside until the next day.
+Chop or shred the bamboo leaves into tiny pieces (as if you're chopping herb leaves for a soup), and set them aside until the next day.

 Strain the wood ash mixture using a hardware mesh until most of the water is gone.
 A fine strainer such as a window screen or cheesecloth works as well.
 Pour the shredded bamboo leaves into the ash mixture and mix them in the pot.
 Heat the mixture on low for five hours.
 Check the water level during the five hours of cooking.
 Add water as needed to avoid burning the mixture.
 Strain the mixture and pour the fibers onto a towel.
 Wrap the towel around the mixture.